Halborn/solana-security-token-standard/docs/program-instructions.md

 ```

+## Virtual PDAs

+Virtual PDAs are program-derived addresses used as authorities when invoking SPL Token 2022 extension instructions or managing transfer-hook extras.
+They are not data accounts, and therefore:

+- Do not store any on-chain data and are never initialized or closed.
+- Hold no lamports and cannot be rent-exempt; they exist deterministically from seeds.
+- Are passed in instructions as authority accounts and sign via `invoke_signed`.
+- Are validated against expected derived keys in the program before use.
+- Use seed layouts defined by the program; some include additional components like `action_id` or `merkle_root`.

 ### DistributionEscrowAuthority

 Virtual PDA used as authority for distribution escrow token accounts.
 Does not store any data (not a program account).